mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1A-ContosoWebStoreDemoAzureResources.md

 >` 172.16.0.10`

 2. Log into your DNS hosting provider and update the A/AAAA record with the Application Gateway IP address.

+> NOTE: To support using a custom host name, the $customHostName variable will require an edit to be made in the PowerShell script.
+This is only recommended for users familiar with editing and adjusting PowerShell scripts.

 ## Optional variables